Ruadgedy/pcbook/README.md

 3. Implement client in Go
 > Write client-side code to call the server-streaming RPC on server
 4. Write unit test

+# client-streaming gRPC & What will we do
+1. Define RPC in proto file
+> Add client-streaming RPC to upload a laptop image
+2. Implement server in Go
+> Write server-side code to handle the client-streaming RPC
+3. Implement client in Go
+> Write client-side code to call the client-streaming RPC
+4. Write unit test